koush/EFI-X99/README.md

 ### Making your Drive Bootable

-Obviously, you want to make your macOS drive bootable.
-However, sometimes when tweaking things, the OS drive will fail to boot.
-It is *extremely* recommended to have a backup bootable USB stick (which you already formatted above).
-Make tweaks to the EFI boot on your macOS drive, and if it fails to boot, fall back to the USB stick to boot.
-The USB boot stick is optional, but encouraged.

 This EFI directory lives on an ESP (EFI System Partition).
 This partition is typically hidden from operating systems.

 First, get the prerequisite [Clover Bootloader](https://sourceforge.net/projects/cloverefiboot/files/Installer/) (I am using r3949 at time of writing).